SRB measures and Young towers for surface diffeomorphisms: Pseudo-orbits: Theorems and

 \end{Definition} Notice that the true orbit of the point \( x\in \Lambda_{\ell} \) is trivially an \( (\barl, \delta, \lambda) \)-pseudo-orbit for \( \delta=0 \) and for the sequence \( \ell_{j}=\ell+j \), recall \eqref{eq:images}.
 The results we present here are essentially already known for true orbits, but their generalizations to pseudo-orbits is non-trivial and constitute a crucial step in our arguments.
-Given an (\( \barl, \delta, \lambda \))-pseudo-orbit we write
+Given a finite (\( \barl, \delta, \lambda \))-pseudo-orbit we write

 for the sets of points corresponding to orbit segments that go through all the Lyapunov neighborhoods of the points $x_i$; the size of these sets depends on the choice of $\barl$, but we suppress this in the notation.

-In Lyapunov coordinates, for every \( 0\leq j\leq k \), we write
+\begin{Remark} We point out that one must carefully distinguish between $\mathcal{N}_{\barx}^j$, where the subscript denotes a finite pseudo-orbit and the superscript indicates which point in the pseudo-orbit to consider, and $\mathcal{N}_x^{(\ell)}$, where the subscript denotes a point and the superscript denotes the level of a regular set containing that point.
+A similar distinction should be made when $\mathcal{N}$ is replaced by $\mathcal{B}$ as in the following. \end{Remark}